Our approach to new partnerships

 • The sustained reputation of the University is the paramount consideration therefore, it is critical to identify fully all risks as well as benefits associated with the arrangement and the costs involved in managing the risks.

 • Small scale can be a significant indicator of risk; for academic partnerships it is neither strategic nor sustainable for the University to establish too many small-scale partnerships.
-However, link arrangements are often small, but can also present a risk therefore, it may be more sustainable if there are greater inter-institutional linkages and co-operation in a number of different areas, including the admission of students, student exchanges, teaching, research and other activities.
+However, transfer programmes are often small, but can also present a risk therefore, it may be more sustainable if there are greater inter-institutional linkages and co-operation in a number of different areas, including the admission of students, student exchanges, teaching, research and other activities.

 Our Partnerships Sub-Strategy (.pdf) has been developed to guide decisions relating to partnerships and to ensure that all partnership activities are aligned with, and contribute to the University’s Strategic Plan and supporting Education Strategy and Research Strategy.
 The primary focus of the sub-strategy is collaborative partnerships leading to University of Essex awards delivered by or with a partner institution, but it is also intended to be of relevance to all forms of education and research partnership.